QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step7/README.md

 ## What Students Learn

-1. How `AnalyticsBase` and `IUserAuthService` work together to redirect anonymous visitors and expose helper booleans.
+1. How to evolve the Step 6 page by swapping a placeholder block for the paid/locked layout without re-copying the whole component.
-2. How to wrap premium UI in `IsPaidOrAdmin` checks and present a graceful locked state for Free plans.
+2. How `AnalyticsBase` exposes `IsPaidOrAdmin`/`IsAdmin` so markup can branch between premium content and upgrade CTAs.
 3. How to reuse the deterministic `trafficSources` list so screenshots always match the shipped demo.
-4. How to surface admin-only totals from `Auth.AllUsers` without duplicating EF queries.
+4. How to surface admin-only totals from `Auth.AllUsers` while keeping EF out of the component.

 ## Key Concepts